 - 1. Maintain Physical Distance.
 Physical Distancing is no longer required but is recommended for individuals with at increased risk for infection. - 2.
-Reduce Need for Physical Interaction.
-Coordinate with your supervisor to determine a plan for reducing the need for physical interactions. - 3.
-Evaluate Work Area Layout.
-Coordinate with your supervisor and evaluate the need for changing the work area to support physical distancing (e.g., rearranging seating/desks/workstations). - 4.
 Distancing Markings/Notifications.
-Follow any markings regarding location indicators, traffic flow, or occupancy which may appear on walls, floors, signage, seats or other locations.
+Follow any markings regarding location indicators, traffic flow, or occupancy which may appear on walls, floors, signage, seats, or other locations.
 These notifications are in place to help promote proper interactions.
 Common examples include designations for in use/out of use seating, "wait here" markings on floors, designated entry/exit doors, and "this way" arrows on floors.